 Current Furry Family

-The newest member of my furry family was adopted from Australian Shepherds Forever on March 17, 2017.
-He is approximately 7 years old.
+This member of my furry family was adopted from Australian Shepherds Forever on March 17, 2017.
+He was approximately 7 years old.
 We have already started training to test to become a therapy dog and we are trying out other activities to see what he likes.
 Update ~ 11/5/17 Remi passed his Pet Partners evaluation and is now a registered therapy dog.
 I can not wait to start working with this sweet boy.
 Update ~ 11/12/17 Remi has passed his Dog Scout test and is now officially a Dog Scout and can start earning badges.
-He already has earned his hiking badge, obstacle 1 & 2 badge, and his Puppy Paddlers badge.
+He has earned his hiking badge, obstacle 1 & 2 badge, and his Puppy Paddlers badge.
 Update ~ 8/30/19 He has also started the sport of Barn Hunt.
 He is an enthusiastic rat hunter and we are having a grand time.
 He earned his Novice title in August.
 Way to go big guy!

 Mackie~ Titles AAA/AAT (Animal Assisted Activities/Animal Assisted Therapy), THDN (AKC Therapy Dog Novice), THD (AKC Therapy dog), PTN (Noseworks Pre-Trial Novice)